AN 044: Aligning LVDS Clock and Data Signals in Trion Devices

 RX Edge-Aligned

-rx_fastclk settings in the PLL setup are as follows:- Date rate must be less than or equal to the maximum toggle rate stated in the data sheet.
+For the frequency, phase, and clock settings, the data rate must be less than or equal to the maximum toggle rate stated in the device data sheet.

 |---|---|---|